DiegoBarrosA/linkedin-resume-generator/docs/legacy/README.md

 # LinkedIn Resume Generator

-An automated system that scrapes **ANY** LinkedIn profile and generates a professional resume hosted on GitHub Pages.
+An automated system that scrapes **your own** LinkedIn profile and generates a professional resume hosted on GitHub Pages.

 ## ⚠️ **CRITICAL LEGAL COMPLIANCE**